 At June 30, 2023, the book value of our reporting unit exceeded market capitalization, however the fair value of our reporting unit is not driven solely by the market price of our stock.
 As described above, the fair value can also be derived using an asset approach, an income approach and a market approach, or a combination of these techniques.
 At June 30, 2023, the Company used an income approach and a market approach to determine the fair value of the reporting unit.
 These valuation techniques consider several other factors beyond our market capitalization, such as the estimated future cash flows of our reporting unit, the discount rate used to present value such cash flows and the market multiples of comparable companies.
 Changes to input assumptions used in the analysis could result in materially different evaluations of goodwill impairment.
-We qualitatively assess whether the carrying value of our reporting unit exceeds fair value.
-If this qualitative assessment determines that it is more likely than not that the carrying value of our reporting unit exceeds fair value, further quantitative evaluation for impairment would be required to compare the fair value of the reporting unit to the carrying value and determine if impairment is required.
+We qualitatively assess whether the carrying value of our reporting unit exceeds fair value, further quantitative evaluation for impairment would be required to compare the fair value of the reporting unit to the carrying value and determine if impairment is required.